-Every transportation shipment, when initiated, must have a valid line of accounting (LOA) to include the Standard Document Number (SDN), or in their place, an associated transportation account code (TAC) representing a valid LOA, prior to processing shipment requests, automation of obligation recording, and invoice certification and payment.
+Every transportation shipment, when initiated, must have a valid LOA to include the Standard Document Number, or in its place, an associated Transportation Account Code (TAC) representing a valid LOA, prior to processing shipment requests, automation of obligation recording, and invoice certification and payment.

-- A. Transportation services will not be provided by the Transportation Officer (TO) or the Traffic Management Officer (TMO) without first obtaining proper supporting documentation.
-At a minimum, this documentation must include an authorization to use, and a citation of, a valid and funded LOA, provided by a designated Funds Manager (FM) or financial management official. - B. If funding data supporting the shipment request fails validation when processed, the TO/TMO will suspend further processing efforts until the shipping customer provides written (electronic or hardcopy) verification indicating the LOA is valid.

-130203.
-Funded LOA and Associated TAC
+- 2.1.1.
+The Transportation Officer (TO) or the Traffic Management Officer (TMO) will not provide transportation services without first obtaining proper supporting documentation.
+At a minimum, this documentation must include an authorization to use, and a citation of, a valid and funded LOA provided by a designated Fund Manager (FM) or financial management official. - 2.1.2.
+If funding data supporting the shipment request fails validation when processed, the TO/TMO will suspend further processing efforts until the shipping customer provides written (electronic or hardcopy) verification indicating the LOA is valid. - 2.1.3.
+For further guidance and exceptions regarding the LOA and TAC, please refer to DTR 4500.9-R, Part II, Appendix V and attachments. - 2.2 Funded Line of Accounting (LOA) and Associated Transportation Account Code (TAC) (130202)

-Shipping customers requesting transportation services will provide the TO/TMO with the FM's written or electronic verification of a funded LOA (funding document), and the associated TAC, before entering the government into a contract with a carrier.
-The FM verification may be annotated on the Movement Request Order (MRO), usually a Department of Defense

-(DD) Form 1348-1A, Issue Release/Receipt Document or DD Form 1149C, Requisition and Invoice/Shipping Document.
+Shipping customers requesting transportation services will provide the TO/TMO with the FM's written or electronic verification of a funded LOA (funding document), or the associated TAC, before entering the Government into a contract with a carrier.
+The FM verification may be annotated on the Movement Request Order, usually a DoD (DD) Form 1348-1A, Issue Release/Receipt Document, or DD 1149C, Requisition and Invoice/Shipping Document.